- Becoming a Donor

 Thanks to The Disability Foundation, a supporting organization of The Dayton Foundation, you can help ensure a good quality of life for your disabled loved one and not have to make the difficult decision to disinherit him or her or risk jeopardizing important entitlements.

-The Disability Foundation administers the Ohio Community Pooled Annuity Trust, a safe and affordable planning option for individuals with disabilities and their families.
+The Disability Foundation administers two pooled, disability trusts - the Ohio Community Pooled Annuity Trust and the 2014 Ohio Community Pooled Flexible-Spending Trust.
+Both are safe and affordable planning options for individuals with disabilities and their families.

 By designating a personal representative to oversee the account, a family has peace of mind that their loved one’s best interests are being looked after now and in the future.